roeyhappy/AIoT-workshop/README.md

 2. access_key is the id key that access the aws S3
 3. secret key is the password key that access the aws S3

-All of them, should not expose to public, and it will not provided in this document, you will receive a secure source that store these.
+All of them, should not expose to public, and it will not be provided in this document, you can find this information in Raspberry /home/pi/AIoTlab/paramters.txt.

 Then you need to go into **\AIoT-workshop\Lab2UploadPictureToAWSS3\s3.py** locate function  **s3_init(region, access_key, secret_key)** you need to fix the secret key parameter.
 ### TransmitImageData()